macloo/recovering-mac-files/README.md

 http://www.tuaw.com/2011/09/19/mac-101-format-choices-for-usb-flash-drives/

-(There are lots of commands for "mount" -- this will show them to you.
+(There are lots of commands for "mount" -- this will show them to you:

 `ls /sbin/ | grep mount_`